MattyGWS/HorizonXI-Linux-Installation/README.md

 -----

 **Warning!** There is currently a bug with the bootloader file that will prevent fresh installs of Horizon from booting.
-If this is your first time installing horizon on your deck with a fresh install you will need to replace the bad bootload with a good one after all is installed (So this will be a temporary final step after installation until the horizon devs fix the issue).
+If this is your first time installing horizon on your deck with a fresh install you will need to replace the bad bootloader with a good one after all is installed (So this will be a temporary final step after installation until the horizon devs fix the issue).

 To replace the bootloader, first download this one <https://raw.githubusercontent.com/trentondyck/horizon_scripts/main/horizon-loader.exe>

 Then simply drop it into the correct folder and replace the old horizon-bootloader.exe file with the new one.
 The file can be found here;

-'/home/deck/.local/share/Steam/steamapps/compatdata/<prefix_id>/pfx/drive_c/Program Files (x86)/HorizonXI/Game/bootloader/'
+`/home/deck/.local/share/Steam/steamapps/compatdata/<prefix_id>/pfx/drive_c/Program Files (x86)/HorizonXI/Game/bootloader/`

 Again don't worry about this step until the end and sorry for the inconvenience. :)